De-Cluttering for the Holidays

 Important Points:

-Virtual Organizing/Tidying is a form of body doubling.
+Organizing/Tidying is a form of body doubling.

 • An expert decluttering partner (Master Level KonMari Organizer with M.S. in Clinical Psychology) provides individualized support.